From start to finish: Tips for a successful locums assignment

 According to Dr. Sloan, there are two sides to getting ready for an assignment.
 The first happens at home.

 “I’m a mom of three, married, and my husband has a mega-church here in Houston,” Dr. Sloan shares.
-“Before I leave on an assignment, I have groceries delivered or go pick up some stuff from Sam’s Club, and I have meals planned.
-We also have assistance here at the house for the kids — like someone to drive them to and from events, that kind of stuff.
-And then we have a housekeeper that can help out with keeping the house clean.
-So, I’m making sure everything is scheduled here and everyone has the same schedule, so it runs smoothly without mom.”
+“Before I leave on an assignment, I make sure that everything's covered for the family.
+We have someone to help take the kids to and from events, that kind of stuff, and then we have a housekeeper who can help out while I'm away.
+So, I’m making sure everything is scheduled here, and everyone has the same schedule, so it runs smoothly without mom.”

 After getting her home life settled, Dr. Sloan gets ready to enter the new environment.
 She recommends having hard copies on hand with all the information for your assignment, including your contract and points of contact.